19 Fascinating Ruins in Mexico You Need to Visit in 2025

 By Annick of The Common Traveler

 Located in the south of Mexico, in Quintana Roo, visitors will find the Mayan ruins of Chacchoben.
-The ruins make a great day trip from Playa del Carmen or Tulum.
-Most visitors explore this site as an excursion from their cruise ship stop as it is one of the best things to do in Mahahual.
+The ruins make a wonderful day trip from Playa del Carmen or Tulum.
+Most visitors explore this site as an excursion from their cruise ship stop, as it is one of the best things to do in Mahahual.

 Arrive early or late in the day to avoid the cruise crowds, or check the cruise schedules (looking for “Costa Maya”) to plan your visit.
 Admission to the ruins costs an affordable $60 MXN / $3.50 USD.